 2: Outdated tech makes employees waste 4 weeks a year

 A study by Sharp found that each person wastes 167 hours a year on slow and outdated tech, which is 4 weeks every year.
 That’s more than people spend on annual holidays!
-64% of the respondents also admitted they would be more productive if the office had newer technology, which is another reason to consider investing in up-to-date office tech.
+64% of the respondents also admitted they would be more productive in their office environment if the office had newer technology, which is another reason to consider investing in up-to-date office tech.

 3: Desk organizers can save you up to 4.3 hours per week